openstax/enki/README.md

 ## Run one step

 If you want to run a single step at a time specify it as the first argument.
+Later steps use files in the data directory to remember which book & version is being used.

 ```sh
 # Common steps